askjarv/walktowhereyouwant/README.md

 - Mobile-friendly design
 - Simple and clean interface
 - Automatic token management
+- Error handling and user feedback
+- Secure client ID storage using GitHub Secrets

 ## Security Notes

-- This is a basic implementation for demonstration purposes
+- The Client ID is securely stored as a GitHub Secret
 - In a production environment, you should:
   - Implement proper token refresh logic
   - Add error handling for expired tokens